Cygnus NG-17

 Orbital ATK’s space division (now part of Northrop Grumman Space Systems) and NASA jointly developed a new space transportation system to provide commercial cargo resupply services to the International Space Station (ISS).
 Under the Commercial Orbital Transportation Services (COTS) program, Orbital ATK designed, acquired, built, and assembled these components: Antares, a medium-class launch vehicle; Cygnus, an advanced spacecraft using a Pressurized Cargo Module (PCM) provided by industrial partner Thales Alenia Space and a Service Module based on the Orbital GEOStar satellite bus.

 History

-Cygnus NG-17 was the sixth Cygnus mission under the Commercial Resupply Services-2 contract.
+NG-17 was the sixth Cygnus mission under the Commercial Resupply Services-2 contract.

 Production and integration of Cygnus spacecraft are performed in Dulles, Virginia.
 The Cygnus service module is mated with the pressurized cargo module at the launch site, and mission operations are conducted from control centers in Dulles, Virginia and Houston, Texas.

 Spacecraft

 This was the twelfth flight of the Enhanced-sized Cygnus PCM.
 Northrop Grumman named this spacecraft after Piers Sellers, in celebration of his role in assembling the International Space Station.